 - Resolving disability or ADA-related issues affecting the department, including addressing accessibility concerns in areas such as MDT facilities, employment, communications, vehicles, systems and services.

-- If you need to be provided with auxiliary aids and services for communications in alternate format (audiotape, Braille or computer disk), a sign-language interpreter or other accommodations.
-Requests for auxiliary aids and service have to be made five days in advance.
+If you need to be provided with auxiliary aids and services for communications in alternate format (audiotape, Braille or computer disk), a sign-language interpreter or other accommodations, please contact Marcos Ortega, MDT ADA Coordinator, approximately five days in advance.

 Special Needs Emergency Evacuation